zeroc-ice/ice/java/BuildInstructions.md

-Ice for Java is expected to build and run properly on Windows, macOS, and any recent Linux distribution for x86 and x86_64, and was extensively tested using the operating systems and compiler versions listed for our [supported platforms][2].
-Due to the portability of Java, it is very likely that it will also work on other platforms for which a suitable Java implementation is available.
+Ice for Java is expected to build and run properly on Windows, macOS, and any recent Linux distribution for x86 and x86_64, and was extensively tested using the operating systems and compiler versions listed on the [supported platforms][2].

-### Slice to Java Translator
+### Slice to Java Compiler

-You will need the Slice to Java translator.
-ZeroC provides translator binaries for our supported platforms.
-For other platforms, you will have to either port Ice for C++ (which contains the Slice to Java translator), or you will have to translate your Slice files to Java on a supported platform and then copy the generated Java files to your target platform.
+You will need the Slice-to-Java compiler (`slice2java`) for your build platform.
+`slice2java` is a C++ application included in the Ice binary distributions.

 ### Java Version